Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 References

 4. Blaak J, Staib P. An updated review on efficacy and benefits of sweet almond, evening primrose and jojoba oils in skin care applications.
-International Journal of Cosmetic Science.
-2022;44(1):1–9. → View source
+Int J Cosmet Sci.
+2022;44(1):1–9.
+View source

-7. Food and Drug Administration.
+7. FDA.
 How to Report a Cosmetic Product Related Complaint.
-Updated May 12, 2026. → View source
+Content current as of May 12, 2026.
+View source

-9. Meier L, Stange R, Michalsen A, Uehleke B. Clay jojoba oil facial mask for lesioned skin and mild acne: results of a prospective, observational pilot study.
+9. Meier L, Stange R, Michalsen A, Uehleke B. Clay jojoba oil facial mask for lesioned skin and mild acne.
 Forschende Komplementärmedizin.
-2012;19(2):75–79. → View source
+2012;19(2):75–79.
+View source

-12. Tietel Z, Melamed S, Ogen-Shtern N, et al. Topical application of jojoba wax enhances the synthesis of pro-collagen III and hyaluronic acid and reduces inflammation in the ex-vivo human skin organ culture model.
-Frontiers in Pharmacology.
-2024;15:1333085. → View source
+12. Tietel Z, Melamed S, Ogen-Shtern N, et al. Topical application of jojoba wax enhances pro-collagen III and hyaluronic acid synthesis.
+Front Pharmacol.
+2024;15:1333085.
+View source

 Related posts: